 - September 26: Cultural Identity & Its Puzzles in Chinese American Youth.
 Register: Click here.

 - November 4 at 7pm EST: Multi-ethnicity with NCCU

 WAVES will soon organize peer-to-peer support groups for high-school youth, with a mission to destigmatize mental health issues through genuine connection, support, and empowerment.
 Led by UCA Youth Ambassadors and advised by the UCA/RWJF Clinical Scholars, who provide mentoring and guidance regarding program development.
 In the future, the team hopes to initiate peer support groups, a series of online meetings to create a space for open, interactive, and empathic peer-to-peer engagement.

 Parent Peer-to-Peer Support Groups

 WAVES will soon host peer-to-peer support groups for parents, with four goals: to 1) provide a safe space to share knowledge and experiences of youth mental health; 2) provide emotional support among the participants; 3) build a community of practices for effective parent-child communications, and; 4) help develop, pilot, evaluate, and disseminate Clinical Scholars educational toolkits to achieve the overarching goal of increasing Mental Health knowledge and decreasing stigma in the Chinese American community.

 We are currently recruiting organizers for the Parent Peer Support Groups.
-Guided by our expert team of UCA/RWJF Clinical Scholars, parent leaders will facilitate regular meetings.
+Guided by our expert team of UCA/RWJF Clinical Scholars, parent peer group leaders will facilitate regular meetings.
 Stay tuned for more planning updates and invitations to join!

 Robert Wood Johnson Foundation (RWJF) Clinical Scholar Programs

 Breaking Silences in the Model Minority: A national intervention to increase mental health awareness and decrease stigma in Asian immigrant families